edwrdq/Doral-Dynamics/docs/about.md

 # About

-LemLib is a library for autonomous motion.
+DDX is a library for autonomous motion.
 It's 100% open-source, and is written for the community, by the community.

 ## Project Goals